 When and how long can I come to the temple?

-First-time visitors have to complete a mandatory retreat.
+First-time visitors have to complete one of the monthly 3-day retreats.
 After that, Lambda Zen Temple is always open!
 Whether for a tea, a private discussion, a day or a longer stay, you are most welcome.

 What is the difference between taking a walk and hiking?